ibm-cloud-docs/CDN/https-faq.md

 Domain Validation can be addressed in one of three ways: CNAME, Standard or Direct.

-For details on how to address any of these, please refer to [this document](how-to-https.html/#domain-validation-challenge-).
+For details on how to address any of these, please refer to the [Completing Domain Control Validation for HTTPS](how-to-https.html#how-to-https.html#initial-steps-to-domain-control-validation) document.

 ## What will happen if I don't address the challenge for the domain validation?